 Whether or not one anticipates a career as a trial lawyer, all law students are well advised to pursue study of the litigation process beyond the basic coverage in the first year Civil Procedure course.
 Most students will want to take the Evidence course, and many will want to take other courses dealing with civil practice such as Conflict of Laws, and Federal Courts.
 Related courses, both civil and criminal, are described in the sections on Clinical Education, Criminal Justice, and Dispute Resolution.

 1. Land Law and Environmental Law

 This area of modern legal practice includes a number of courses related to land use, land transactions, and environmental and natural resources issues which typically involve land utilization decisions.
 The basic courses in this area are Land Use, Environmental Law, and a Land Transactions or Real Estate Finance course.
 Administrative Law is likewise a core course because this entire area is deeply affected by regulatory controls.
-An extensive variety of further electives is available, including commercial leases and other commercial real estate practice, regulation of hazardous materials, air and water pollution law, housing law, animal law, compliance counseling for corporate clients here and abroad, issues of environmental justice and more.
+An extensive variety of further electives is available, including commercial leases and other commercial real estate practice, regulation of hazardous materials, air and water pollution law, housing law, compliance counseling for corporate clients here and abroad, issues of environmental justice and more.